Finances and Your Student

 And, be sure to get good information for yourself.
 You can do this by:

 - Watching the videos that make up the Billing & Financial Aid training your student is required to complete.
-(They will need to log in to Murphy Online.)
+(In their New Student Orientation course in Canvas.)

 - Reviewing the Financial Aid Checklist and help them in completing these items.